Bridging the Divide: End-to-End Sequence-Graph Learning: Abstract

 \section{Abstract}

-Many real–world datasets are both \emph{sequential} and \emph{relational}: each node carries an event sequence while edges encode interactions.
-Existing methods in sequence modeling and graph modeling often neglect one modality or the other.\ We argue that sequences and graphs are not separate problems but complementary facets of the same dataset, and should be learned jointly.\ We introduce \ourmodel, a unified end-to-end architecture that couples a sequence encoder with a GNN under a single objective, allowing gradients to flow across both modules and learning task-aligned representations.\ To enable fine-grained token-level message passing among neighbors, we add \ourlayer, a token-level cross-attention layer that passes messages between events in neighboring sequences.
-Across two settings, friendship prediction (Brightkite) and fraud detection (Amazon), \ourmodel consistently outperforms static GNNs, temporal graph methods, and sequence-only baselines on ranking and classification metrics.
+\looseness=-1 Many real-world prediction tasks, particularly those involving entities such as customers or patients, involve both \emph{sequential} and \emph{relational} data.
+Each entity maintains its own sequence of events while simultaneously engaging in relationships with others.
+Existing methods in sequence and graph modeling often overlook one modality in favor of the other.
+We argue that these two facets should instead be integrated and learned jointly.
+We introduce \ourmodel, a unified end-to-end architecture that couples a sequence model with a graph module under a single objective, allowing gradients to flow across both components to learn task-aligned representations.
+To enable fine-grained interaction, we propose \ourlayer, a token-level cross-attention layer that facilitates message passing between specific events in neighboring sequences.
+Across two settings, relationship prediction and fraud detection, \ourmodel consistently outperforms static graph models, temporal graph methods, as well as sequence-only baselines on both ranking and classification metrics.